vunhutien/kanban-ui/README.md

 # Watch Youtube here: https://youtu.be/ERXS6CROWR4

-This is source code for my Yourtube video on the way I created a Kanban app UI from sketch.
+This is source code for my Youtube video on how I created a Kanban app UI from sketch.
 I used NextJS and TailwindCSS.

 ## Preview